marzer/tomlplusplus/.github/pull_request_template.md

     - [ ] Clang 6 or higher
     - [ ] GCC 7 or higher
     - [ ] Visual Studio 2019
-- [ ] I've forever enshrined myself in glory by adding myself to the list of contributors in [README.md](https://github.com/marzer/tomlplusplus/blob/master/README.md)
+- [ ] I've given myself mad props by adding my name to the list of contributors in [README.md](https://github.com/marzer/tomlplusplus/blob/master/README.md)